codebyadib/react-stopwatch/README.md

 ---

-Thanks for checking out this project! 😊
+Thanks for checking out this project!
+Add a star if you liked it 😊
-## Follow me fo more...
+## Follow me for more...